Zed-codes/skeleton-grpc/README.md

 # Skeleton gRPC

 This is a very basic implementation of a gRPC server that relies on a HTTP server.
-This project has been done through the course of learning Golang and gRPC.
+This simple project has been done through the course of learning Golang and gRPC.

 ## Getting Started